dspereira/42Cursus-Printf/README.md

 ## Installation / Usage

-This simple example works on linux and MacOs
+This simple example works on linux and MacOs.

 Clone repo inside the folder of your project:
 ```shell